 Bodybuilding has been around for a while now, and we’re not talking only about the late 1800’s – the tradition of cherishing athleticism is deeply rooted in the culture of the ancient Greeks and their Olympics.
-The strong, well developed alpha-male physique has been a cult ever since the beginning of time, though this fascination with muscularity seems to have grown out of proportion lately.

-In other words, some of the modern heavyweight bodybuilders can no longer brag with having desirable, healthy bodies that are superior in terms of strength and aesthetics and are more often viewed as freaks of nature pumped up with s******s.
+In other words, some of the modern heavyweight bodybuilders can no longer brag with having desirable, healthy bodies that are superior in terms of strength and aesthetics and are more often viewed as freaks of nature pumped up with steroids.

 While it’s true that people can be shallow and judging about a thing they don’t understand, this popular negative image of bodybuilding didn’t just appear out of thin air – it has a solid foundation in the risky overzealousness of more than a few guys in the bodybuilding community.